DanielPham1984/Interview/README.txt

 From: GitHub
-Using eclipse to clone git project from this URL: https://github.com/DanielPham1984/Interview.git
+Using eclipse smart git clone to clone git project from this URL https://github.com/DanielPham1984/Interview.git